Please note that the printed version of this page will include opening times and other useful information for each property/event.

 Enjoy a small in-store exhibition of the Grade II listed Broad Street Independent Chapel (in display cases opposite the tills on the ground floor).
 Admire the beautiful domed ceiling with cornice, the gallery, archway, lantern roof and stained glass window and browse our varied selection of local interest books.

-Access Information: Restricted wheelchair access to small raised section under stained glass window on the first floor but there is a lift available to the first floor.
+Access Information: Restricted wheelchair/pushchair/pram access to small raised section under stained glass window on the first floor, but there is a lift available to the first floor.

 Crowthorne Road, Sandhurst, Berkshire, GU47 8PH

-The estate where the school is situated is steeped in history with regards to the original Victorian black and white building being a medical centre and the subsequent events whilst the school has been there since 1886.
+The estate where the school is situated is steeped in history, with regards to the original Victorian black and white building, being a medical centre and the subsequent events whilst the school has been there since 1886.
+One daily tour at 2:30pm.
 The tour covers the following areas: the history of the main house/lodge, the Boston air crash in January 1944, the two World War memorials, the school chapel, the site of Edgebrough Manor, the authentic Tudor House built in 2003.
 There will be a free cup of tea and a cookie at the end of the 2 hour tour!
 Learning about the history of old schools always interests children and because there is quite a bit of walking outside there is a variety of environments to look at.

 Access Information: Although there is quite a bit of walking outside it is possible for a car to reach the locations described.

-Additional Information: Max 40 people per tour/event.
-N.B.
-Because the site is a school the public have to join the daily tour at 1430 and cannot explore the area on their own.
+Additional Information: N.B.
+Because the site is a school, visitor must join the daily tour 1430 and cannot explore the area on their own.

 Directions: The school is between the towns of Sandhurst and Crowthorne.